 You do not have to be in Army Special Operations to access many of the programs in THOR3.
 For the Special Forces recruit, THOR3 has strength programs and Special Forces Prep programs to help build a solid foundation of strength, endurance and muscle stamina to endure selection training programs.
 These can be a good starting point for anyone considering a Special Forces career.

-Active-duty operators can go to the nearest THOR3 facility to take advantage of programming that can be personally tailored for their needs, helping them work around any issues they have in regaining or maintaining operational status.
-Watch this video on one special ops soldier's journey through rehab to full recovery after he suffered severe injuries caused by an explosion.
+Active-duty operators can go to the nearest THOR3 facility to take advantage of programming that can be tailored personally for their needs, helping them work around any issues they have in regaining or maintaining operational status.
+Watch this video on one special ops soldier's journey through rehab to full recovery after he sustained severe injuries caused by an explosion.

 Longevity Is the Key

-The ultimate goal is to help the SOF operator improve in his or her overall physical and mental status by building resilient operators with a complete human optimization program.
+The ultimate goal is to help the SOF operator improve in their overall physical and mental status by building resilient operators with a complete human optimization program.
 The THOR3 program is making a difference today and will continue to do so as these soldiers finish their careers and transition into civilian life.